 Many observers in Portugal believe the country may swing to the right at general elections in December in line with a European trend.

-Many observers in Portugal believe the country may swing to the right at general elections in December in line with a European trend.
+Background: Many observers in Portugal believe the country may swing to the right at general elections in December in line with a European trend.
 But whether the swing will produce a parliamentary majority for a alliance of right-wing parties and a stable government is another matter.
 The right-wing Democratic Alliance staged a rally in the Communist stronghold of Evora at the weekend (18 November).
 And a Communist rally was staged in the traditionally conservative capital of Oporto.

 SYNOPSIS: Evora is in Portugal's Alentejo grain belt--a Communist strong-hold.
 Loudspeakers announced the right-wing Democratic Alliance rally which was held in the local bullring.